Water board: Philippines

 The National Water Resources Board (NWRB), created in 1976 through the National Water Code, coordinates policies concerning water resources.
 Since 2002, the National Water Resources Board (NWBR) is also entrusted with the economic regulation of water supply systems operated by local government units and water districts.

 Sri Lanka

 The National Water Supply and Drainage Board is the National Organization responsible for the provision of safe drinking water and facilitating the provision of sanitation to the people in Sri Lanka.
 The main functions of the organization are implementation of new urban and rural water supply projects, carrying out sector planning, feasibility studies, detailed designs, tender documentation, contract administration, project supervision and research and development work in the water and sanitation sector.

 South Africa

 Water Boards play a key role in the South African water sector.
 They operate dams, bulk water supply infrastructure, some retail infrastructure and some wastewater systems.
 Some also provide technical assistance to municipalities.
 Through their role in the operation of dams they also play an important role in water resources management.
 The Water Boards report to the Department of Water and Forestry.

+United Kingdom

+Water boards

+Water boards were public authorities created as joint bodies of multiple local councils to provide clean water suppliers.
+They were created by local acts of Parliament or by orders, particularly in the 1960s to try to achieve better economies of scale.

+In 1974 the water boards were merged into the ten regional water authorities.